 Origin and History

-In 1694, the regiment was sent to Flanders to join the King's Army.
-In 1695, it took part in the capture of Namur.
-In 1697, the regiment returned to Scotland.
+In 1694, during the Nine Years' War (1688-97), the regiment was placed on the English Establishment, increased to eight troops and sent from Scotland to England and then Flanders to join the King's Army.
+In 1695, it took part in covering the siege and capture of Namur.
+In December 1697, the regiment returned to England.

-In 1698, the regiment was transferred to the Scots Establishment.
+In 1698, the regiment was sent back to Scotland and transferred to the Scots Establishment.

-During the War of the Austrian Succession, the regiment was sent to the Low Countries in 1742.
-On June 27 1743, it fought at the battle of Dettingen where it received its first Battle Honour.
-On May 11 1745, the regiment took part in the battle of Fontenoy.
-It also fought at Rocoux (October 11, 1746) and Lauffeld (July 2, 1747) before returning to England in 1749.
+In 1739, on the eve of the War of the Austrian Succession (1740-48), the establishment of the regiment was augmented to 435 men.
+In 1740, it was encamped near Newbury and later near Kingsclear before taking cantonments in Gloucestershire and Monmouthshire.
+In 1741, it was sent to Scotland.
+In 1742, it returned to England and embarked for the Netherlands.
+On June 27, 1743, it fought at the Battle of Dettingen where it received its first Battle Honour.
+On May 11, 1745, the regiment took part in the Battle of Fontenoy.
+It also fought at Rocoux (October 11, 1746) and Lauffeld (July 2, 1747).

 The regiment counted 2 squadrons and was mounted on horses of different colours.